 Loving Your Calluses

 Calluses are areas of thickened skin that appear due to friction or increased pressure.
 A callus is built up over time.
 Calluses are tough and after some time can lose sensation, which can be very helpful for dancers.
-It is a natural protectant when having to dance barefoot or in point shoes.
+It is a natural protectant when having to dance barefoot or in pointe shoes.
 Once the calluses have formed and matured, pivoting and spinning on the feet is less painful, and there is a decreased likelihood of skin breakdown or blistering that will cause bleeding and pain.

 Avoiding Typical Pedicures